 Frequently Asked Questions

-When and where does Aquinas Columbus meet?
+When and where does Aquinas Columbus Homeschool Community meet?

 We meet on Tuesdays and Thursdays at a Roman Catholic Church in the Columbus, Ohio area.
 Our days run from around 9:15 am to 3:00 pm.